Screw Extractors: Rescuing Stripped and Broken Screws

 To increase your chances of a successful extraction, consider the following tips:

-Back Out if Necessary: If the extractor begins to slip or shows signs of resistance, stop immediately.
-Attempting to force extraction can lead to further damage.
+- Back Out if Necessary -- If the extractor begins to slip or shows signs of resistance, stop immediately.
+Forcing the extraction can cause further damage.
 Instead, consider alternative methods or seek professional assistance.

 Conclusion